spiffdev/help-pages/pages/03.Quick-Start/01.shopify/installing-snippets/docs.md

 Click on Actions and select Edit Code
 For the Debut theme (this position could vary for other themes and will be different again if you use a page builder)
 Click in the search bar and type product-template
-Click on the relevant section of code
-In the code section on the right click and press cntrl f to bring up finder
+Click on the product-template.liquid which will open the code in that folder relevant to the product pages in your site In the code section on the right click and press cntrl f to bring up finder
-Search for form
+Search for 'form'
 Click the arrow to scroll through the results until you see the line that starts like this

 ```{% form 'product' ... %}```